linuxonlinehelp/openwebrx-backup-old/README.md

 This is a Backup Copy of original Version as contribute to Andras Retzler!

-All "Hams" and DX Users very thankful to his development work!
+All "Hams" and DX Users are very thankful to his hard development work!

 Please SUPPORT his Work by a small donation on "http://sdr.hu"